 The process of developing a new mine is an enormous undertaking that takes expertise, focus and patience.
 We have accomplished much in making the NorthMet Project a reality.
 Our achievements include:

-- Acquiring the Erie Plant and associated infrastructure, including a 100,000 ton-per-day crushing facility, tailings basin, railroad and railroad access rights connecting the plant with the mine site, 120 rail cars, locomotive fueling and maintenance facilities, water rights, pipelines, administrative offices, and approximately 6,000 acres of land to the east and west of and contiguous to the existing tailings basin.
+- Acquiring the LTV Steel Mining Company facilities and associated infrastructure, including a 100,000 ton-per-day crushing facility, tailings basin, railroad and railroad access rights connecting the plant with the mine site, 120 rail cars, locomotive fueling and maintenance facilities, water rights, pipelines, administrative offices, and approximately 6,000 acres of land to the east and west of and contiguous to the existing tailings basin.

-- Completing a Definitive Feasibility Study in 2006 (updated in 2008) that confirmed the technical and economic viability of the NorthMet Project and established proven and probable reserves, positioning the NorthMet Project as the most advanced of the four major projects in development in the Duluth Complex.
+- Completing a Definitive Feasibility Study in 2006 (most recently updated in 2018) that confirms the technical and economic viability of the NorthMet Project and establishes proven and probable reserves, positioning the NorthMet Project as the most advanced of the four major projects in development in the Duluth Complex.
 Since the study, continuing exploration of the NorthMet ore body has led to an increase in both reserves and resources.

 - Seeing through to completion the Environmental Impact Statement by state and federal regulatory agencies in accordance with the Minnesota Environmental Policy Act and the National Environmental Policy Act.
 The Environmental Protection Agency gave the draft EIS the highest rating for a project of our type.
 The Final EIS concludes that the project as designed is capable of meeting all applicable environmental standards.

 - Incorporating numerous new process and project improvements in the design including extensive environmental controls designed to reduce and mitigate the environmental impact of the NorthMet Project.
 This also includes updating existing facilities and pilot testing and installing new equipment such as membrane technology for water treatment.
-The company is in the process of updating and detailing its capital and operating estimates to reflect the advanced stage of engineering and design.
+The company released its updated Technical Report (NI 43-101) in March 2018 detailing its capital and operating estimates to reflect the advanced stage of engineering and design.